-In conformity with the Rules on Intellectual Property Management and Dissemination of Information that were adopted at the fifth meeting of the ITER Council in November 2009, an "IP Board" was established this week to assess "all aspects of IP protection within the ITER Organization".
+In conformity with the Rules on Intellectual Property Management and Dissemination of Information that were adopted at the fifth meeting of the ITER Council in November 2009, an "IP Board" was established this week to assess "all aspects of intellectual property protection within the ITER Organization."

 One of the founding principles of ITER is that knowledge acquired within the project is freely shared between the contributing Members.
 "We have to make sure that knowledge generated within ITER can be exploited effectively by the Members in their fusion development programs," says David Campbell.

-While intellectual property on inventions or breakthrough technologies is pretty clear-cut, the notion of "background IP" is more delicate to address.
-"Background IP", explains the IP Board Chair, "is, for example, IP that belongs to a company or institution, that is then used in fabricating an ITER component and that we need to access in order for instance to maintain the component during ITER operation.
-The project will most likely involve a lot of "background IP" and we have to ensure that the IP protection system creates trust between us, the DAs and industry."
+While intellectual property on inventions or breakthrough technologies is pretty clear-cut, the notion of "background intellectual property" is more delicate to address.
+"Background intellectual property," explains the IP Board Chair, "is, for example, intellectual property that belongs to a company or institution, that is then used in fabricating an ITER component and that we need to access in order for instance to maintain the component during ITER operation.
+The project will most likely involve a lot of background intellectual property and we have to ensure that an adaquate protection system creates trust between us, the Domestic Agencies and industry."

-The IP Board is scheduled to meet every six weeks and will convene for as long as the ITER project exists.
-One item on its current agenda is designing a "reward system" to compensate "ITER inventors" who generate potential value; another is promoting the IP training program "...so that people recognize IP when they see it," says David.
+The IP Board is scheduled to meet every six weeks and will convene for as long as the ITER Project exists.
+One item on its current agenda is designing a reward system to compensate "ITER inventors" who generate potential value; another is promoting the intellectual property training program, so that people recognize intellectual property when they see it, says David.

 On 10 November, 2010, two trucks from the Siberian city of Novosibirsk rolled up to the COMPASS Tokamak at the Institute of Plasma Physics in Prague.
 The trucks unloaded box after box of high-tech components that had been shipped from the Russian Budker Institute of Nuclear Physics.
 A team of experienced technicians and physicists arrived from the Institute one week later.
 Their mission?
 To assemble and commission two powerful neutral beam injectors that will allow plasmas in the COMPASS Tokamak to reach temperatures ten times higher than previously achievable.